Waning Crescent on

 Moon after descending node

-1 day after descending node on 22 December 2024 at 23:21 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 5 January 2025 at 19:46 in ♓ Pisces.
+1 day after descending node on 22 December 2024 at 23:21 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 5 January 2025 at 19:46 in ♓ Pisces.

 Moon before southern standstill

-8 days since the previous standstill on 15 December 2024 at 20:12 in ♊ Gemini when the Moon has reached North declination of ∠28.428°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.428° at the point of next southern standstill on 30 December 2024 at 05:06 in ♑ Capricorn.
+8 days since the last northern standstill on 15 December 2024 at 20:12 in ♊ Gemini when the Moon has reached North declination of ∠28.428° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.428° at the point of next southern standstill on 30 December 2024 at 05:06 in ♑ Capricorn.

 Syzygy in 6 days